Saint-Thibaud-de-Couz

-Saint-Thibaud-de-Couz (/fr/) is a commune of the Savoie department in the Auvergne-Rhône-Alpes region in south-eastern France.
+Saint-Thibaud-de-Couz (/fr/; Savoyard: Sin Tibô) is a commune of the Savoie department in the Auvergne-Rhône-Alpes region in south-eastern France.

 Geography

 The village of Saint-Thibaud-de-Couz is located in the middle valley of the Hyères between Mont Grêle (1425 m) and Mont Outheran (1,676 m).
 Forests cover half of the township.
 The township is part of the Communauté de communes Cœur de Chartreuse.

 Toponymy

 In the eleventh century, a Breton monk named Theobaldus built for pilgrims and travelers a "Hostellerie priory", at a place called Pre Chartreux between the Gencourt and the Poulemonts.
 Theobaldus gave the town its name (Thibaud), we called then the town under the name of Saint Thibaud.

 Full name Saint-Thibaud-de-Couz is mentioned for the first time in Latin in 1497 in the cartulary Labaudie "Parrochia Sancti theobaldi de Couz".
 The name Couz, which means "pass" was used to refer to the Hyères valley until the Caves parade.